amanteur/CHAD/README.md

 ```
 By running this command, you initiate the download of audio files from YouTube and extraction of the necessary fragments from them.

+In addition, there is a Jupyter Notebook [`notebooks/show_examples.ipynb`](notebooks/show_examples.ipynb), which displays random excerpts from the dataset.

 ---
 <a name="structure"/>